Few-Shot Class Incremental Learning with Attention-Aware Self-Adaptive Prompt: Experiments

 \subsection{Further Analysis}

 \textbf{Hyper-Parameter:} We conduct sensitive analysis of $\alpha$, $\beta$, $\lambda$ and prompt length $L_g=L_d$.
-The same experimental setting of $10$-way $5$-shot is used on the ImageNet-R dataset and the results are shown in Figure~\ref{fig:sensitive}.
+The same experimental setting of $10$-way $5$-shot is used on the ImageNet-R dataset and the results are shown in~\cref{fig:sensitive}.
 To achieve the highest $A_{avg}$, we choose $\alpha=0.8$, $\beta=0.99$ and $\lambda=0.1$ for all benchmark datasets.
 The prompt length is set as $3$ for CIFAR100 and CUB200 while is set as $10$ for ImageNet-R.

 \textbf{Incremental Shot:} \ASP{} learns new classes using $K$-shot data, and we change the shot to find out the data influence on the average accuracy $A_{avg}$.
-The experimental setting is the same with Section~\ref{main_exp} and $1$, $10$, $20$-shot of new classes are provided in incremental tasks on three datasets.
-The results in Table~\ref{table:shot} show that more available samples per class in incremental tasks can help improve the model performance.
+The experimental setting is the same with~\cref{main_exp} and $1$, $10$, $20$-shot of new classes are provided in incremental tasks on three datasets.
+The results in~\cref{table:shot} show that more available samples per class in incremental tasks can help improve the model performance.
 However, we also find that the performance improvement becomes smaller as we increase shot $K$.

-\textbf{Task-Specific Prompts:} The effectiveness of the self-adaptive task-specific prompts module is validated in Section~\ref{sec:abaltion}, and we provide further analysis to evaluate the importance of the average prompt features $p_{avg}$ in Equation~\ref{eq:p_avg} and the EMA in Equation~\ref{eq:EMA}.
+\textbf{Task-Specific Prompts:} The effectiveness of the self-adaptive task-specific prompts module is validated in~\cref{sec:abaltion}, and we provide further analysis to evaluate the importance of the average prompt features $p_{avg}$ in~\cref{eq:p_avg} and the EMA in~\cref{eq:EMA}.
 We remove $p_{avg}$ by setting $\alpha=0$ and don't update $p_{avg}$ for new tasks by setting the EMA parameter $\beta$ as $1$.
-Based on the results in Figure~\ref{fig:sensitive}, both cases lead to performance drop on $A_{avg}$, PD and HACC, which validates the effectiveness of $p_{avg}$ and EMA.
+Based on the results in~\cref{fig:sensitive}, both cases lead to performance drop on $A_{avg}$, PD and HACC, which validates the effectiveness of $p_{avg}$ and EMA.

 \textbf{Base\&New Class Accuracy:} Except HAcc metrics, we provide the detailed accuracy of the base classes from task $0$ and the new classes from task $t>0$ after the last task $T$.
-The results of baselines and \ASP{} are shown in Figure~\ref{fig:old_new}. \ASP{} outperforms all baselines in terms of learning new classes using few-shot data while achieving competitive performance in maintaining performance on base classes.
+The results are shown in~\cref{fig:old_new}. \ASP{} outperforms all baselines in terms of learning new classes using few-shot data while achieving competitive performance in maintaining performance on base classes.